airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.strict.md

                                 # Text for Buttons and
             button_quit_text:   # windows.
-                .ascii
-            "I Want to Quit the GNOME Example Program\0"
+                .ascii "I Want to Quit the GNOME Example\0"

             quit_question:
                 .ascii "Are you sure you want to quit?\0"